Device specific requirements

 System time incorrect?

-If manipulation protection is activated (currently only available for Android), the child device is also completely locked and can only be unlocked again with the parent password.
-Even if changes to the date are 90% due to the kids: even bad batteries and defective hardware can in some cases lead to a malfunction of the system time.
+If "Suspected Manipulation" setting (see chapter Security) is activated, the child device will be locked completely for the given time.
+It can only be unlocked with the parent password or via the Web Portal.
+Even if changes to the date are 90% due to the kids: bad batteries and defective hardware can in some cases lead to a malfunction of the system time.